 30. What is testing type and what are the commonly used testing types?

 Testing type is a standard procedure that is followed to get an expected test outcome.

 The commonly used testing types are:

 - Unit Testing: Tests the smallest code of an application.

 - API Testing: Tests the created API for the application.

 - Integration Testing: Combines the individual software modules and tests them.

 - Install/Uninstall Testing: Testing done from the perspective of client/customer view

-- Agile Testing: Testing through Agile technique
+- Agile Testing: Testing using the Agile technique

-Question: List the key challenges of software testing?
+31. What are the key challenges of software testing?

-Answer: Some of the challenges of software testing are:
+Some of the challenges of software testing are: